 Cons

-- Not many pictures or visuals in this course
+- Not many visuals in this program (visual learners take note)

 Rocket Spanish: The Best Spanish Learning App We Used

-While most other apps feel too gamey or dumbed down, Rocket Spanish feels like a true language learning program.
-I don’t mean to imply that it has an academic feel to it—I wouldn’t say that—but it is definitely more comprehensive and deep than any other app I have used to date.
+While most other apps feel too gamey or dumbed down, Rocket Spanish is a true language learning program.
+I don’t mean to imply that it’s overly academic – I wouldn’t say that – but it is definitely more comprehensive and deep than any other app I have used to date.

 Amazing Audio Lessons

 They aren’t listen-and-repeat type lessons like you would have found on CDs 20 years ago.
-Far from.
-The lessons feature an English-speaking guide, who walks you through each lesson.
-They explain what you’re learning about, define new words, ask you to participate, and a lot more.
+Far from it.
+The lessons feature an English-speaking guide who walks you through each lesson.
+They explain what you’re learning about, define new words, and even ask you to participate.

 It’s about as close to a live class as I have seen in pre-recorded form.